Trump to Face Off With Japan’s Abe on Trade After Golf and Sumo

 To contact the reporters on this story: Jennifer Epstein in Tokyo at jepstein32@bloomberg.net;Shannon Pettypiece in Washington at spettypiece@bloomberg.net

-To contact the editors responsible for this story: Alex Wayne at awayne3@bloomberg.net, ;Daniel Ten Kate at dtenkate@bloomberg.net, Justin Blum, Matthew G. Miller
+To contact the editors responsible for this story: Alex Wayne at awayne3@bloomberg.net, ;Daniel Ten Kate at dtenkate@bloomberg.net, Jon Herskovitz

 ©2019 Bloomberg L.P.